What else is included in the fee?

 - Complete information packet

-- Reserved due date and availability every day of the year
+- Reserved due date and availability even if baby arrives early or late

 - Your choice of vegetarian or flavored capsules